ishehadeh/smp/report/progress.typ

 Comments have not been implemented.
 == Type Checking Progress
-The most significant progress in the typechecker is crawling the AST, adding type annotations.
+The most significant progress in the type checker is crawling the AST, adding type annotations.
 The actual _checking_ of these annotations is limited.

 Simple types are checked, for example: